TrueWarg/vorbild/README.md

-# Vorbild: Generation files from templates
+# Vorbild: Files generation from templates

 Vorbild is simple console app for files generation and their content from template sources specified by user.